Plan cloud hybrid search for SharePoint in Microsoft 365

 Does your organization have on-premises content that's sensitive?

 Some organizations have on-premises content that's considered sensitive because of regulatory, legal, or geopolitical constraints.
-In some cases, it's prohibited to add metadata from sensitive on-premises content to the Office 365 search index.
-In other cases, metadata from sensitive on-premises content can be added to the Office 365 search index, but only a limited number of users are allowed to open search results from the sensitive content.
+In some cases, it's prohibited to add metadata from sensitive on-premises content to the Microsoft 365 search index.
+In other cases, metadata from sensitive on-premises content can be added to the Microsoft 365 search index, but only a limited number of users are allowed to open search results from the sensitive content.

 Here are two examples of how you could set up hybrid search to comply with these constraints: